Audio DAC mods

 Here are the pin numbers overlaid on a rotated crop of the original photo

 For extracting status information, we need pins 2-6,27 (E0,1,2 and F0,1,2) and 16 (SEL) free.
-Looking at the chip photo overlaid with numbers, all those pins are unused, except pin 3.
-So we need to see what pin 3 is tied to, and whether it is needed (they may have just tied it to ground).
+Looking at the chip photo overlaid with numbers, all those pins are unused except pin 3.
+So we need to see what pin 3 is tied to and whether it is needed (they may have just tied it to ground).

 Pin probing

 So I got my trusty oscilloscope and multimeter and started tracing.
 Seems pin 3 goes to a transistor (Q1), of which one side is tied to ground and the other side goes off to the PCM1716E.
 Based on probing, it seems that this pin enables/disables some kind of audio filter.
-Most noticably high frequences are attenuated with the transistor is driven LOW.
+Most noticeably high frequencies are attenuated with the transistor is driven LOW.
 Also, white noise is eliminated when the pin is driven LOW.
-If you drive the pin HIGH, and pick an input without any digital connection, you get a lot of noise, including high frequency sweeps and ringing.
+If you drive the pin HIGH and pick an input without any digital connection, you get a lot of noise, including high frequency sweeps and ringing.
 I suspect those are the oscillators in the IC.
 So pin 3 of the CS8414 switches this filter on and off, presumably so that when the DAC is powered with no digital input signal, you don't get a lot of noise through the speakers.

 The next thing I found is that the SEL pin, despite not being connected to anything, has 5V across it.
-It seems that it defaults to HIGH, and needs to be pulled LOW.
+It seems that it defaults to HIGH and needs to be pulled LOW.

-Looking at the datasheet for CS8414, is seems that when SEL is high (i.e. its default state), the multifunction outputs are sending the channel status and pin 3 acts as the "Cc" pin (also listed as "EM1" in the datasheet).
+Looking at the data sheet for CS8414, is seems that when SEL is high (i.e. its default state), the multifunction outputs are sending the channel status and pin 3 acts as the "Cc" pin (also listed as "EM1" in the datasheet).
 When SEL is LOW, pin 3 acts as "F0", one of the pins that tell us the sample frequency.

 Looking at EM1, is seems this is a status bit for "emphasis", table 8 "emphasis encoding" tells us that pin 3 is only HIGH when the signal has either "no emphasis", or "not indicated".
 The other two options (pin LOW) are for "CCITT J.17 emphasis" or "50/15 μs emphasis".
 Lacking knowledge, I did some quick research (especially as I only knew emphasis in the context of analogue audio noise reduction.
 No idea what it meant in the digital realm).